awsdocs/amazon-sagemaker-developer-guide/doc_source/autopilot-videos.md

 ## Amazon SageMaker Autopilot walkthrough<a name="topicID"></a>

 This video walks you through an end to end demo where we first build a binary classification model automatically with Amazon SageMaker Autopilot\.
 We see how candidate models have been built and optimized using auto\-generated notebooks\.
-We also look at the top candidates with Amazon SageMaker Experiments\.
-Finally, we deploy the top candidate \(based on XGBoost\), and configure data capture with Amazon SageMaker Model Monitor\.
+We also look at the top candidates with SageMaker Experiments\.
+Finally, we deploy the top candidate \(based on XGBoost\), and configure data capture with SageMaker Model Monitor\.

 [![AWS Videos](http://img.youtube.com/vi/https://www.youtube.com/embed/DRjOOaR2prQ/0.jpg)](http://www.youtube.com/watch?v=https://www.youtube.com/embed/DRjOOaR2prQ)